jigish/slate/README.md

 Allowed operations are:

-* Move/Resize the window any which way: "move topLeftX,topLeftY sizeX,sizeY screen"
+* Move/Resize the window any which way: "move topLeftX;topLeftY sizeX;sizeY screen"

     This is the granddaddy of all the operations.
 The rest of the operations are all wrapped versions of move.